fsoubelet/dotfiles/README.md

 * [Git][git]

 These will be installed automatically if not already present.
 The script will then backup your configuration files if already present, and symlink thoses of this repository.

 ## Install

+### Prerequisites

+ANACONDA

 ### Necessary tools